openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 `openstack_num_nodes` values specify the number of Master, Infra and App nodes to create.

-The `openstack_node_removal_policies` allows you to specify which App nodes to remove.
+The `openstack_nodes_to_remove` allows you to specify the numerical indexes of App nodes that should be removed; for example, ['0', '2'],

 The `openstack_flat_secgrp`, controls Neutron security groups creation for Heat stacks.
 Set it to true, if you experience issues with sec group rules